janjongboom/fxos-physical-web/README.md

 1. Sort based on RSSI, rather than time found
 2. Maybe remove beacons that go out of range for X seconds
+3. Mistakes Eddystone-UID for URL.
+Should check frameType byte (flags variable) to see if it's 0x10.

 ## Running tests